Drumcar House

 Drumcar House (later: St. Mary's Hospital; currently: Saint John of God Residence) is a manor house in the historical parish of Drumcar in the barony of Ardee, 1 mi northeast of Dunleer, County Louth, Leinster, Ireland.
 The house was built in 1777.
 It was home to the McClintock family from then to the 1940s, stemming from Alexander McClintock (1692–1775).
 One of its best known owners was John McClintock (1770–1855), a magistrate for County Louth, and formerly Serjeant at Arms in the Irish House of Commons, who was known to be occupying the estate in 1805 and until his death.
 The house was sold in about 1903 by The 2nd Baron Rathdonnell to his cousin, Frank McClintock (1853–1924), Rector of Drumcar and Dean of Armagh.

 In 1948, it became St. Mary's Hospital, a colony for the mentally ill.
 Still later, it was converted to Saint John of God Residence, a hospital/infirmary.

-The building is now registered with the National Inventory of Architectural Heritage (Reg.
-No. 13901503).